SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **xc** (character, 0d/3d)
    Exchange-correlation functionals.
-   At present version, the functional 'PZ,' 'PZM' and 'TBmBJ' is available for both 0d/3d calculations, and the functionals 'TPSS' and 'VS98' are available for 3d calculations.
+   At present version, the functional 'PZ', 'PZM' and 'TBmBJ' is available for both 0d/3d calculations, and the functionals 'TPSS' and 'VS98' are available for 3d calculations.

   - ``'PZ'``: Perdew-Zunger LDA :Phys.
 Rev. B 23, 5048 (1981).
   - ``'PZM'``: Perdew-Zunger LDA with modification to improve sooth connection between high density form and low density one. :J. P. Perdew and Alex Zunger, Phys.
 Rev. B 23, 5048 (1981).